Ceropegia: Classification

 The genus Ceropegia belongs to the subfamily Asclepiadoideae (milkweeds) within the family Apocynaceae.
 Species of this genus bear similarities to the carrion flowers or stapelias.
 There are at least 420 known species.
 More are being discovered and described regularly.
 They are distributed throughout most of sub-Saharan Africa and Madagascar to the Arabian Peninsula, southeast Asia, the Canary Islands, the tropical Pacific, and Australia.

 A generic complex, with many interesting taxonomic problems at both generic and specific level, is formed by three genera: Ceropegia, Brachystelma and Riocreuxia.

 Selected species

+Over 450 species are accepted.
+Selected species include: